edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

          <div class="admonition note">
              <p class="admonition-title">Note</p>
              <p>Recommended for secure and production level deployments.
-Make a note of Consul ACL token and JWT token generated
+Make a note of the Consul ACL token and JWT token generated
                 which are needed to map credentials and execute apis.
              </p>
           </div>